k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ## TDM - LUI Format

-To create different LUIs per environment and version, each LUI created by the TDM must have the following format:
+To create different LUIs per environment and per version, each LUI created by the TDM must have the following format:

 ### Regular Tasks